jlongster/css-animations.js/README.md

 * `KeyframeAnimation.setKeyframe(text, css)`: set the CSS for a specified keyframe. `text` is a string the represents the keyframes, like `"10%"`, and `css` is a javascript object with key/values representing the CSS to set.
+It returns the same `KeyframeAnimation` object so you can chain it.

 * `KeyframeAnimation.clear()`: Remove all keyframes from this animation.